-We love fried pumpkin blossoms.
+Now here is a real summertime treat.
+Why is it limited to the summer season?
+Simply because that is when the pumpkin flowers are in bloom.
+We love this fried pumpkin blossoms recipe.
 I remember a neighbor coming to the door with pumpkin blossoms in plastic bags selling for something like a quarter a dozen.
 We would dredge them in a batter composed of saltine crumbs and egg and pan-fry them in margarine.
+For us, it is a real summertime treat.
+Certainly, it will be a treat for you, too.

-As dreadful as it sounds, they were impossibly delicious.
+As dreadful as it sounds, they are impossibly delicious.
 This recipe comes from my Central Illinois roots.
+The recipe originates with Native Americans.

 Contributed by: Elizabeth A. Snelson, Central Illinois